A River Runs Through It (Diagonally)

 I know a Realtor (and blogger) who can help you sort it all out . . . 🙂

-**That would be my 16-year-old daughter, who’s prepping for her driver’s license test later this month.
+**That would be my 16-year-old son, who got his driver’s license last month.

 Plus, “Spectacular Tudor in Coveted HPDL Neighborhood”; “Name Brand Neighborhoods: Linden Hills vs. Northrup (Northrup??)“; “Minnesota Monthly’s 12 Great Twin Cities Neighborhoods“; and “Twin Cities Metro’s 30 Best Neighborhoods.“